adamjuhasz/documentation/api/response.md

   }
 });
 ```
+--
 ## sendText {#sendtext}
-Go back to the default script
+Send a text message to the user.
 ```typescript
 .sendText(text: string) => Promise<Response>
 ```